Pyrausta inornatalis: Description

-The wingspan is about 13 mm.
-The forewings are uniform light vinous (wine colored) red or reddish pink.
-The hindwings are pale fuscous, but paler at the base and with vinous red along the outer margin.
+The wingspan of the imago is about 13-16 mm.
+The forewings are uniform reddish pink with no eye-spots or any other notable markings.
+The hindwings are pale brownish gray, but paler at the base and with a reddish pink along the outer margin.
+The abdomen of the moth is similar in color to the hindwings, with the thorax also having some of the reddish pink that is present on the forewings.
+The head of the moth hosts some brown antennae and mouth parts.
+The eyes are a yellowish green color and large.
 Adults have been recorded on wing from March to November.